Plan9-Archive/thp/README.md

 I would like to thank the first couple of chapters of SICP for the discussion on special forms;
-and the Lisp 1.5 book for the outline of how eval evals, and for reminding me that if they could do it in assembly language on a 4 kiloword machine I should darn well be able to do it in C with a gigabyte of RAM;
+the Lisp 1.5 book for the outline of how eval evals, and for reminding me that if they could do it in assembly language on a 4 kiloword machine I should darn well be able to do it in C with a gigabyte of RAM;